Interpretable Almost Matching Exactly for Causal Inference: Details of Breaking the Cycle of Drugs and Crime Study

-We compare the quality of matches between FLAME and \collapsingflame\, in terms of the number of covariates used to match within the groups.
+We compare the quality of matches in the BTC data between FLAME and \collapsingflame\ in terms of the number of covariates used to match within the groups.
 Many of the units matched exactly on all covariates and thus were matched by both algorithms at the first round.
+In fact 75\% of the data are matched on all covariates.
+This is important, because exact matching alone yields the highest quality CATE estimates for most of the data; if we had used a classical propensity score matching technique, we may not have noticed this important aspect of the data.

-For the remaining units, \collapsingflame\ matches on more covariates than FLAME.
-Figure \ref{fig:btcnummatched} shows the results.
-In particular, \collapsingflame\ matched many more units on 9 variables, whereas FLAME matched more units on only one variable.
+For the remaining units that do not have exact matches on all covariates, \collapsingflame\ matches on more covariates than FLAME.
+In Figure \ref{fig:btcnummatched} we see that \collapsingflame\ matched many more units on 9 out of the 10 variables than FLAME; FLAME cannot match the same data on so many variables.